 TA: After the 30 days, there are going to be beauty ambassadors chosen in different cities.
 These women, whatever age they are, young or older women, are going to be selected based on their integrity, care for their community, and spiritual well being.
 They will be the future faces of the My Black is Beautiful brand.
 Those are images that will stay out there for a long time to come.
 The hope is to create a community in those 30 days, and you can already see it happening on the Facebook page.
 Women are already posting pictures, and other women are commenting on them.
 The hope is that this community will continue to grow as well.
 With that, we want whatever transformations achieved after these first 30 days to last.
 It’s very specific.
 It can be transformation of your career, family life, or even in the work you do in the community.
 I feel it works if you take that time to focus on yourself, and how you feel and think about yourself.
 It could impact major changes.

-EBONY: If you had to pick someone besides yourself that you think would be an amazing beauty ambassador, who do you think would be a good fit, and why?
+EBONY: If you had to pick someone besides yourself you think would be an amazing beauty ambassador, who do you think would be a good fit and why?

-TA: I think Lupita Nyong'o would be a great beauty ambassador right now.
+TA: I think Lupita Nyong’o would be a great beauty ambassador right now.
 She, out of the gate, is a fashion icon and more!
-But, even more importantly, when she opens her mouth, she is a brilliant, beautiful woman.
-There are some people that aren't in entertainment who I would love to see as beauty ambassadors, and that's what I think the program is going to do.
-Like educators, teaching their kids they're incredibly gorgeous, and strong in the work they do.
-I'd love to see teachers being honored and appreciated for how beautiful they are.
+But even more important, she is a brilliant, beautiful woman.
+There are some people that aren’t in entertainment who I would love to see as beauty ambassadors, and that’s what I think the program is going to do.
+Like educators, teaching their kids they’re incredibly gorgeous, and strong in the work they do.
+I’d love to see teachers being honored and appreciated for how beautiful they are.

 TA: We are using #MBIB and #BIAJourney for our social media hashtags.
 The trick is to start a movement in our community, in our home, amongst the women that we know and share our time with, so that we all are constantly affirming each other—not just changing the dialogue.

-EBONY: Okay, do you have anything else that you're working on that we can be on the lookout for soon?
+EBONY: Is there anything else that you’re working on that we can be on the lookout for soon?